elogy/cinnamon_settings/README.md

-# cinnamon_settings
+# My Cinnamon settings
 This repository includes my Cinnamon settings.
 Included is the `.cinnamon` folder, the `.themes` folder as well as a `dconf` dump.
 Spices and applets are listed via their UUID, so they can be easily found ad the Cinnamon spices database.
+This setup is used on a maching originally running Xubuntu 16.04.

+## Nautilus
+- I switched my default file manager from Dolphin (the Xubuntu standard) to Nautilus.
+Based on your machine, this might already be the case.
+If not, there are several good tutorials available online on how to change the default file manager.

 ## Installed Applets
 - temperature@fevimu